vanilophp/docs/cart.md

 >
 > Using the cart manager can be omitted, just use the `Vanilo\Cart\Models\Cart` instead of the Cart facade.

+### Get Products in Cart

+`Cart::getItems()` returns all products in the cart.

+It returns an empty collection if the cart is empty.

 ### Checking Whether A Cart Exists

 As written above, the cart manager only creates a cart entry (db) if